 Did you know?
 It took nearly three hours for more than 100 colonists to empty the tea into Boston Harbor.
 The chests held more than 90,000 lbs.
 (45 tons) of tea, which would cost nearly $1,000,000 dollars today.

-Here is some merchandise specific to the Boston Tea Party Program that you can purchase in the SAR Store America 250 Section.
-Available Soon.
+Here is some merchandise specific to the Boston Tea Party Program that you can purchase in the SAR Store.
+Order Now

 2024 First Continental Congress